meteonomiqs/gtm-weather/README.md

 * `Cookie Name Website`: e.g. `_sessmeteonmq`
 * `Cookie Name Google Analytics`: usually `_ga`

-Next, the custom dimesions need to be filled.
+Next, the custom dimesions fields need to be filled.
+Create Custom dimensions with the same Weather parameter names (Weather Status, Temperature, Precipitation , Windchill) on your Google analytics property with 'User' scope.
+Provide the respective custom dimenion's index on these fields.

-You can assign multiple weather parameters to the same custom dimenions.
+You can assign multiple weather parameters to the same custom dimensions.
 In this case the values will be separated by a pipe symbol `|`

 Weather parameters that are left blank will not be available in the session data later.

 **NOTE: make sure only to use indices of custom dimensions that are not used elsewhere!**

+Save the tag.

 Finally, fire this custom tag you have created as a cleanup tag (tag sequencing) on your website's pageview tag as shown here.
 The tag sequencing will ensure the custom tag fires immediately after your pageview tag is fired.